emmahsax/notify-slack-action/README.md

 ## Output

-Default output if you've not set any attachment will look like this.
+If you've set an attachment, only the attachment you provide will be sent to Slack.
+Otherwise, here's the default output if you've not set any attachment.

 ![Image of screenshot](https://raw.githubusercontent.com/cemkiy/action-slacker/master/screnshot.png)

-If you've set an attachment, you should see it in addition to default message.

 ## Advanced Usage